How a Denim Ad Became a Narrative Threat for American Eagle

 - More than 53,000 posts used backlash language like “tone-deaf,” “misogynistic,” “white supremacy,” and “setting women back”

-- Since the ad launched, there have been 5,506 posts on X mentioning Sydney Sweeney alongside terms like boycott, cancel, or stop supporting—compared to 1,036 posts mentioning American Eagle in the same context.
-Posts peaked on the 29th but may continue to climb.
+- There were 5,506 posts on X mentioning Sydney Sweeney alongside terms like boycott, cancel, or stop supporting—compared to 1,036 posts mentioning American Eagle in the same context

 What started as a campaign about denim quickly became about something much bigger — power, identity, and representation.
-And as Doja Cat’s roast and waves of memes began to circulate, it was clear the internet had taken the reins.
+Doja Cat’s roast and waves of memes only added fuel, showing just how easily a message can be reframed in the public eye.

-What this shows is simple: narratives don’t just shape opinion — they shape outcomes.
+This case shows something critical: narratives don’t just shape opinion — they shape outcomes.
+But they can also shift again.

 What Brands Can Learn

-That’s why narrative intelligence matters.
+It also underscores the need for narrative intelligence.
 Not just monitoring mentions, but understanding:

 - Which narratives are forming